 After NASA’s New Horizons probe successfully zipped past Pluto in 2015, a choice had to be made about where to go next.
 Scientists plumped for Arrokoth (formerly Ultima Thule), a strange, double-lobed red rock located about 4.1 billion miles from Earth.

 What Arrokoth lacked in atmosphere and diverse geology, it made up for in the fact that it looks like a ridiculous cosmic snowman (end to end, it’s about 22 miles long, 12 miles wide, and 6 miles thick), partially flattened like a pair of pancakes.
 The bizarre structure makes for a very counterintuitive gravity field and rotation.
-“It doesn’t look like any other body we’ve never seen,” says William McKinnon, a planetary scientist at Washington University in St. Louis.
+“It doesn’t look like any other body we’ve ever seen,” says William McKinnon, a planetary scientist at Washington University in St. Louis.

 The consensus now is that Arrokoth is much more interesting than scientists had initially thought.
 Its origin story may actually reflect how much of the solar system formed.